 Offering structured hours of supervision and care, day programs can be based around social activities, education, or basic medical or therapeutic activities.
 Most of these programs are community-based and run Monday through Friday.

 Offering a further level of care, independent-living facilities give the elderly person a social network and community activities to participate in while they rent or purchase an apartment or condo on their own.
 Medical services are usually not provided, though there are many social and mental health benefits.

 For those requiring constant care and supervision, nursing homes can provide doctors, nurses and other health care professionals all day and night for your loved one.
 Typically, on-site recreation and social activities are provided in addition to mental health care.

 It is crucial to monitor the health and happiness of your loved one while they are in an elderly care situation.
 Signs of nursing home abuse can be subtle and your loved one may not want to discuss the possibility of abuse.

 If you believe that an elderly relative or someone close to you was abused by a nursing home facility or individuals from another assisted-living arrangement, contact an experienced and reliable elder care abuse attorney today.

 Contacting Our Connecticut Nursing Home Abuse Law Firm

-The personal injury lawyers at Jonathan Perkins Injury Lawyers realize the impact that nursing home abuse can have on not only on the victim’s life, but the family’s, too.
+The personal injury lawyers at Jonathan Perkins Injury Lawyers realize the impact that nursing home abuse can have on not only on the victim’s life, but also on the family’s.
 We know that these injuries bring unnecessary pain to the victims and our legal team, with over 140 years of combined legal experience, will fight for the MAXIMUM compensation that you may be eligible to receive.